Oboe: Modern oboe

 The modern standard oboe is most commonly made from grenadilla, also known as African blackwood, although some manufacturers also make oboes out of other species of the genus Dalbergia, which includes cocobolo, rosewood, and violetwood (also known as kingwood).
 Ebony (genus Diospyros) has also been used.
 Student model oboes are often made from plastic resin to make the instrument cheaper and more durable.
+Conservation efforts in Africa and Central America have contributed to rising costs for grenadilla, cocobolo and rosewood.

 The oboe has an extremely narrow conical bore.
 It is played with a double reed consisting of two thin blades of cane tied together on a small-diameter metal tube (staple) which is inserted into the reed socket at the top of the instrument.
 The commonly accepted range for the oboe extends from B♭_{3} to about G_{6}, over two and a half octaves, though its common tessitura lies from C_{4} to E♭_{6}.
 Some student oboes do not have a B♭ key and only extend down to B_{3}.

 A modern oboe with the "full conservatoire" ("conservatory" in the US) or Gillet key system has 45 pieces of keywork, with the possible additions of a third-octave key and alternate (left little finger) F- or C-key.
 The keys are usually made of nickel silver, and are silver- or occasionally gold-plated.
 Besides the full conservatoire system, oboes are also made using the British thumbplate system.
 Most have "semi-automatic" octave keys, in which the second-octave action closes the first, and some have a fully automatic octave key system, as used on saxophones.
 Some full-conservatory oboes have finger holes covered with rings rather than plates ("open-holed"), and most of the professional models have at least the right-hand third key open-holed.
 Professional oboes used in the UK and Iceland frequently feature conservatoire system combined with a thumb plate.
 Releasing the thumb plate has the same effect as pressing down the right-hand index-finger key.
 This produces alternate options which eliminate the necessity for most of the common cross-intervals (intervals where two or more keys need to be released and pressed down simultaneously), as cross-intervals are much more difficult to execute in such a way that the sound remains clear and continuous throughout the frequency change (a quality also called legato and often called for in the oboe repertoire).